Read the Case Study

 A top ranking university in Cambridge, MA, has recently turned to Fibrelite for the replacement of steam manhole covers within the Business School campus.
 The university, which is built on a large steam distribution network, had decided to seek an alternative to their existing covers due to their concerns regarding public and staff safety.
 Traditional, cast iron steam manhole covers can reach extremely high surface temperatures due to the conduction of heat from within the manhole.
 Furthermore, removal of heavy, cast iron covers often puts the operator at risk of back and shoulder injuries.

-Initially, the university decided to replace the two manhole covers that were located outside the campus daycare centre to eliminate the hazards presented by hot steam manhole covers.
+Initially, the university decided to replace the two manhole covers that were located outside the campus daycare center centre to eliminate the hazards presented by hot steam manhole covers.

 Fibrelite’s Composite Manhole Covers – Cool to Touch!